sgmurphy/wordpress-plugins/media-cleaner/readme.txt

 == Changelog ==

+= 6.7.3 (2024/03/01) =
+* Update: Better translations.
+* Update: Safer logs system.
+* Info: We are working hard on Media Cleaner.
+If you want to share some love, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
+Thank you so much! 💖

 = 6.7.2 (2024/02/02) =
 * Add: "Create Batch" feature for Filesystem scans, streamlining the scanning process.
 * Add: "Delete Permanently" option in trash tab for targeted item management.